Symphyotrichum undulatum: Description

 Symphyotrichum undulatum is a perennial, herbaceous plant that flowers from August through October, growing to heights between 30 and 160 cm from a cespitose rootstock.
 The roots can have short rhizomes or branched and woody caudices.

-Its flowers have blue to purple, or sometimes lilac, ray florets and cream or light yellow, then purple, disk florets.
+Flowers

+There are 12–16, sometimes up to 25, blue to purple or sometimes lilac ray florets of lengths 6–12 millimeters and widths of 1.4–2.5 mm.
+These surround 15–22, sometimes up to 25, cream or light yellow disk florets of depths 4–5.8 mm with lanceolate lobes of lengths 0.5–0.9 mm.
+As the disk florets age, they become purple.